theta360developers/theta-client-guide/docs/react-native-install.md

-# React Native RICHO THETA Demo Installation Guide for Windows
+# React Native RICOH THETA Demo Installation Guide for Windows

 ![react-windows-header](images/react_native/windows/reactwindows.svg)

 ## Overview

-Guide covers the installation process of React Native on **Windows OS** so that we can run the R. Another section will cover the installation for Mac OS.
+Guide covers the installation process of React Native on **Windows OS** so that we can run the `demo-react-native`.
+Another section will cover the installation for Mac OS.
 For this installation you will need to install **node.js** if you haven't already.
 Their will be videos and links in the resource section for the installation of node.js on your computer.
 Article also covers how to build the `theta-client` and make it available to `demo-react-native`.
 As well as building the `demo-react-native` and running it on an android emulator.
 My results will be shown in the article with the **THETA X** running the react native demo app provided by the RICOH API.

 ## General Steps to run React Native Demo on Windows